LearnTransportation

 How Ola Makes Money in 2026

 Ola earns money through two structurally different engines, which is the key to understanding the whole group.
 The larger by revenue is Ola Electric — a separately listed, vertically integrated EV manufacturer that makes money the hard way: selling physical Gen3 S1 scooters and the ₹74,999 Roadster X motorcycle off its own balance sheet.
-EV sales brought in roughly ₹4,514 Cr in FY25, about 79% of group revenue, but every unit carries manufacturing, battery, and warranty cost — so this engine also generates the bulk of the losses (−₹2,276 Cr in FY25).
+EV sales brought in roughly ₹4,514 Cr in FY25, about 79% of group revenue, but every unit carries manufacturing, battery, and warranty cost — so this engine also generated the bulk of the losses (−₹2,276 Cr in FY25).
+In FY26 (year ended March 2026), that revenue line nearly halved again to ₹2,253 Cr, yet the net loss actually narrowed to ₹1,833 Cr, and Q4 FY26 was operating-cash-flow-positive for the first time — a "reset year," in management's own words, funded in part by a ₹780 Cr QIP in June 2026.

-The second engine is Ola Cabs (the ride-hailing business under Ani Technologies), an asset-light marketplace that takes a roughly 20-25% commission on each cab, auto, and bike fare.
+The second engine is Ola Cabs / Ola Consumer (the ride-hailing business under Ani Technologies), an asset-light marketplace that takes a roughly 20-25% commission on each cab, auto, and bike fare.
 It generated ₹925 Cr of ride revenue in FY25 — but that line collapsed 47% as Rapido and Uber took share, and the segment lost ₹662 Cr.
+The capital markets have registered the damage: Vanguard, a shareholder since 2015, marked its stake down to just $70.3M by February 2026 — a 99% collapse from its $7.3B December 2021 valuation — while Moody's downgraded the entity to Caa1 on refinancing risk.

 Two smaller streams round out the Ola Cabs entity: OlaMoney / financial services (lending, insurance, payments) at about ₹185 Cr, down ~19% YoY, and commerce, logistics and other — including Ola Maps and advertising — at roughly ₹61 Cr.

-The defining tension is that the engine producing most of the revenue (EV hardware) is also the one burning the most cash, while the historically higher-margin marketplace (ride-hailing) is shrinking fast.
-Neither business is currently self-funding, and Q3 FY26 added a further ₹487 Cr net loss as quarterly revenue fell ~32% QoQ — which is why the current plan is defensive: cut stores to ~700 and cap quarterly opex at ₹250-300 Cr.
+The defining tension is that the engine producing most of the revenue (EV hardware) is also the one that has burned the most cash, while the historically higher-margin marketplace (ride-hailing) keeps shrinking.
+Neither business is fully self-funding, and Q3 FY26 added a further ₹487 Cr net loss as quarterly revenue fell ~32% QoQ — which is why the current plan is defensive: cut stores to ~700, cap quarterly opex at ₹250-300 Cr, and raise fresh equity (the June 2026 QIP) to buy time for the reset to show up in the numbers.

 Business Model Canvas